baaspack/baas-sdk/README.md

 #### getCollection(collection)
 `collection` should be a string.

-Returns a `JSON` object containing an `action` property that is set to `'getAll'`, a `collection` property that is set to the database collection name, and a `response` property that is set to an array of all of the database records in the collection.
+Returns a `JSON` object containing an `action` property that is set to 'getAll', a `collection` property that is set to the database collection name, and a `response` property that is set to an array of all of the database records in the collection.

 ```
 websocket.actions.getCollection('messages');